 The Winooski Natural Resources Conservation District (WNRCD) has been awarded funds through the Lake Champlain Basin Program to develop a Watershed Action Plan for Lake Iroquois and the Patrick Brook watershed.
 WNRCD has partnered with Lake Iroquois Association (LIA), Lewis Creek Association (LCA) and SLR consulting to identify and address priority opportunities that remediate stormwater runoff and phosphorus pollution to improve water quality, wildlife habitat, and climate change resilience.

-In completing this project, watershed residents will have increased knowledge of their impacts on water and habitat quality.
+In completing this project, watershed residents will have increased knowledge of their impacts on water quality and wildlife habitat.
 Communities will have improved planning tools and a holistic road map with clearly prioritized projects as a guidepost for design and implementation.
 Regional partners can then target limited funds toward high priority projects that benefit the watershed and its residents.

-Throughout spring and summer 2023 partners will be conducting road and stream assessments to identify projects.
-Stream assessments will focus on evaluating: erosion of channel and embankments, riparian buffer conditions, and point features of interest including stormwater inputs and undersized culverts.
-These assessments will aim to identify a list of instream or floodplain restoration projects that could serve to reduce runoff and sediment loading to receiving waters.
-Road assessments will loosely follow the Municipal General Roads Permit Road Erosion Inventory guidance to generate a baseline of road conditions particularly across the network of private roads within the watershed and identify a list of road, drainage, and other stormwater improvements to reduce runoff and sediment loading to receiving waters.
-These assessments may also look at frequently traveled areas such as parking lots or public meeting spaces where Green Stormwater Infrastructure (GSI) opportunities exist.
-Commonly called windshield surveys, this is a strategy to ID project opportunities from driving the roads.
+Throughout spring and summer of 2023 partners conducted road and stream assessments to identify projects.
+Stream assessments focused on evaluating: erosion of channel and embankments, riparian buffer conditions, and point features of interest including stormwater inputs and undersized culverts.
+These assessments identified a list of instream or floodplain restoration projects that could serve to reduce runoff and sediment loading to receiving waters.
+Road assessments followed the Municipal General Roads Permit Road Erosion Inventory guidance to generate a baseline of road conditions particularly across the network of private roads within the watershed and a list of road, drainage, and other stormwater improvements to reduce runoff and sediment loading to receiving waters has been generated.
+These assessments also looked at frequently traveled areas such as parking lots or public meeting spaces where Green Stormwater Infrastructure (GSI) opportunities exist.

 https://docs.google.com/forms/d/e/1FAIpQLSdVl4bEMXwkIUafQUEoB0-Er8wtbVgtF365ASzbjoOqrzt4lw/viewform

-If you have any questions please contact WNRCD Conservation Specialist, Adelaide Dumm, by email at Adelaide@winooskinrcd.org or WNRCD District Manager, Casey Spencer at Casey@winooskinrcd.org
+If you have any questions please contact the WNRCD District at info@WinooskiNRCD.org.

 PROJECT PARTNERS: